 - Monitoring gaps.
 Your telemetry may show accepted requests while vendor logs show rejections.

 - Escalation opacity.
-You find out about policy changes after the change is live.
+You find out about policy changes after they are live.

 HTTP/1.1 200 OK